uit-no-old/elixir-excelerate/authorization-server.md

 Hibernate is an ORM (Object Relational Mapper).
 Dropwizard is easy to integrate with Hibernate and Apache Oltu.

 ## Design
-- Goals; integrate with Feide, AAI.
-Simple development of new services.
-Externalize authorization.
-- Scope/URL mappings
-Constraints:
-- Feide session invalidation
-- Feide user-agent interaction
-- Galaxy tool constraints
-- Web interface

-The authorization service need to fit into the context of the new Meta-pipe.
+The authorization service need to fit into the context of Meta-pipe.
 In this context there are the following
 Clients: the web application and the Galaxy tool.
 In addition there are several services including storage and job management services.
 In addition to this we have a future goal of integrating with external IDPs such as the Elixir AAI and possibly also Feide, the Norwegian federated IDP for educational institutions.